 All students will furnish the required certificate of immunization or will be excluded from attending school.
+Immunizations are an important part of our children's health care and Colorado law requires that children going to school be vaccinated to prevent vaccine-preventable diseases.
+The GALS school Nurse is charge of this compliance.
 A student will be exempted from this requirement only upon submission of: